clojure-lsp/lsp4clj/README.md

 In this case `(promesa/cancel! request)` will send `$/cancelRequest`.

+Response promises are completed on Promesa's `:default` executor.
+You can specify your own executor by passing the `:response-executor` option when creating your server instance.

 ### Start and stop a server

 The last step is to start the server you created earlier.
 Use `lsp4clj.server/start`.
 This method accepts two arguments, the server and a "context".